 - Vogeleiland (‘Bird Island’, home to numerous exceptional species of plants and butterflies)

-- and the Meerzicht Polder (which harbours meadow flowers and typical Dutch meadow birds such as the redshank, black-tailed godwit and lapwing).
+- the Meerzicht Polder (which harbours meadow flowers and typical Dutch meadow birds such as the redshank, black-tailed godwit and lapwing).

 Most likely, you are familiar with the African Big Five.
 But did you know that the Amsterdamse Bos has its own Big Five?
 We proudly present to you the following five magnificent inhabitants: the marsh harrier, the kingfisher, the Scottish Highlander, the squirrel and the grass snake.
 See if you can spot them all!